troyrippin/stacks/README.md

-This stacks repository is my personal template collection.
-Here you'll find docker compose files for various tools, and technologies.
+This repository is my personal Docker Compose template collection.
+Here you'll find compose files for various tools, and technologies.